Posted on: February 9, 2022

 Today, millions of prospective employees are looking for a specific benefit in their job offers, but few are finding it.
-They receive employment packages featuring flexible hours, sign-on bonuses, training opportunities, and other attractive rewards.
-But what they really want is help repaying their student loans.
+They receive employment packages featuring flexible hours, sign-on bonuses, training opportunities, generous time off, great health and wellness benefits, and other attractive rewards.
+But what they really need is help repaying their student loans.

 Many businesses say they don’t have the budget to assist employees with student loan payments.
 Or, they’re concerned about providing equitable benefits.
-With Employer-Assisted Student Loan Repayment from BenefitEd employers can win the talent war and offer relevant benefits that don’t heavily impact their budgets.
+There are ways employers can help these millions of employees by offering relevant benefits that don’t take away from other employees—and don’t heavily impact their budgets.

 Address Employees’ Real Concerns

 In the past, employers only had to offer an attractive mix of benefits and incentives to sway employees to join their teams.
 But the times have changed.
-With millions of skilled workers quitting their jobs in the last year as part of the Great Resignation, businesses now have a difficult time hiring and retaining qualified individuals.
+With millions of skilled workers quitting their jobs in the past few years as part of the Great Resignation, businesses have had a difficult time hiring and retaining qualified individuals.
 Now to attract and retain top talent, especially for key positions, businesses need to provide benefits that address prospective employees’ most pressing needs, such as student loan repayment assistance.

 Employees of All Ages Have Student Loans